Allocating Human Oversight in AI-Enabled Analytics: Problem Formulation

 \section{Problem Formulation}

-In the following, we formalize our LLM-augmented survey design problem.
-We first introduce the survey design setting in Section~\ref{subsec:survey_setting}.
-We then review prediction-powered inference (PPI), highlighting the variance of the LLM prediction residual, called rectification difficulty, that governs estimation variance in Section~\ref{subsec:ppi_and_difficulty}.
+In the following, we formalize a general AI-augmented human-validation allocation problem and use LLM-augmented surveys as the running example.
+We first introduce the setting in Section~\ref{subsec:survey_setting}.
+We then review prediction-powered inference (PPI) and its tuned PPI++ form, highlighting the variance of the tuned LLM rectification residual, called rectification difficulty, that governs estimation variance in Section~\ref{subsec:ppi_and_difficulty}.
 Last, we frame our problem as an online learning problem, in which rectification difficulties are unknown and must be learned sequentially, and define regret relative to the oracle in Section~\ref{subsec:online_learning_pf}.